-Peter Appleyard Scholarship: This annual scholarship honours the legacy of vibraphonist Peter Appleyard and his incredible contribution to Canadian music by providing a current undergraduate jazz student with a scholarship in the amount of $500 for use towards their tuition.
-Eligible Schools include Humber College, University of Toronto, York University and Mohawk College.
+Peter Appleyard Scholarship: This annual scholarship honours the legacy of vibraphonist Peter Appleyard and his incredible contribution to Canadian music by providing a current undergraduate jazz student with a scholarship in the amount of $500 for use toward their tuition.
+Eligible schools include Humber College, the University of Toronto, York University and Mohawk College.

-Mary Alice Stuart Scholarship Award: The founding chair of JAZZ.FM91, Mary Alice Stuart, made an unparalleled contribution to the organization, helping to make JAZZ.FM91 the successful enterprise that it is today.
-To honour her legacy, a scholarship program was developed in 2009 that awards scholarships to outstanding emerging jazz artists who are completing their studies at the four Toronto-based post- secondary institutions currently offering jazz programs (Humber, U of T, York and Mohawk).
+Mary Alice Stuart Scholarship Award: Mary Alice Stuart, the founding chair of JAZZ.FM91, made an unparalleled contribution to the organization, helping to make JAZZ.FM91 the successful enterprise it is today.
+To honour her legacy, a program was developed in 2009 that awards scholarships to outstanding emerging jazz artists who are completing their studies at the four Toronto-based post-secondary institutions currently offering jazz programs.

 JAZZ.FM91 is also engaged in sustained financial support of the following Toronto-based arts institutions: